Transportation in Las Vegas

 - Wynn Las Vegas

 TOP TIP: SAHARA Las Vegas and the Westgate Las Vegas both offer free parking.
 From there, hop on the Las Vegas Monorail and make your way to any of our stations.

 Getting around the Las Vegas Strip

-A lot is happening on the Las Vegas Strip and making your way through it can be a little hectic.
+A lot is happening on the Las Vegas Strip, and making your way through it can be a little hectic.
 Lucky for you, there are options!
-Keep reading to get the download on some of the transportation options available.
+Keep reading to get the low down on some of the available Las Vegas Strip transportation options.
+Once you have a plan for getting around, you can expect to have the trip of a lifetime!

 Las Vegas Monorail

 The Las Vegas Monorail is an excellent option for traveling along the Las Vegas Strip.
-The Las Vegas Monorail is ideal for traveling during for large events, conventions and for avoiding the hassles of traffic and parking.
-We have both single-ride and unlimited ride passes available, and we have extended hours on the weekends.
+The Las Vegas Monorail is ideal for traveling for large events and conventions and for avoiding the hassles of traffic and parking.
+We have both single-ride and unlimited-ride passes available, and we have extended hours on the weekends.